 Buying or selling a home may be the most important financial transaction you'll ever make.
 So it's a good idea to take a moment and consider the kind of relationship you will be entering into with a Realtor.

 Realtors work within a legal relationship called agency.
-The agency relationship is established through a contract between you, the client, and Re/Max Select Properties, the company under which we are licensed.
-We will provide you with a blue brochure titled Working with a Real Estate Agent which officially discloses the nature of the agency relationship.
+The agency relationship is established through a contract between you, the client, and RE/MAX Crest Realty, the company under which we are licensed.
+We will provide you with a blue brochure titled Disclosure of Representation of Trading Services which officially discloses the nature of the agency relationship.

-As Realtors, we can act for a seller or a buyer, or to a limited degree, both.
+As Realtors, we can act for a seller or a buyer, NOT both.
 Whomever we represent, we have a legal obligation to uphold the integrity of our clients, while protecting and promoting your interests.

 Realtors also commit to: